 Find the Best EVM Solution for Your Projects

 Earned value management is one of the most accurate techniques for project forecasting in mature organizations.
-But its complexity mandates the use of comprehensive EVMS platforms for successful implementation.
+But its complexity warrants the use of comprehensive EVMS platforms for successful implementation.

 EcoSys for Earned Value Management is the EVMS platform that provides extensive support for all levels of EVM; from basic measures to support project performance measures all the way to the EIA-748 standard, including control account definition, WBS and OBS.
 It also offers seamless integration with ERP and financial systems as well as scheduling, timesheet and other enterprise systems for tracking actual costs and resource expenditures.

-To understand more about how we can help you, get a consultation with an EcoSys expert now!
+To learn more about implementing an effective EVM process within your organization, get a consultation with an EcoSys expert now!